lindylearn/unclutter/docs/article-detection.md

 ## Status

-See the implementation in [common/articleDetection.js](https://github.com/lindylearn/unclutter/blob/main/source/common/articleDetection.js).
+See the implementation and URL examples in [common/articleDetection.js](https://github.com/lindylearn/unclutter/blob/main/source/common/articleDetection.js).

 These checks are work in progress.
 Please create an issue if you found bugs or want to contribute!